WWW UBO

 Ejected

 Beaky was ejected from the group, a decision he took extremely badly and he swore to avenge himself by wiping out his brothers with a diabolical death ray.
-The episode was something of a setback for Osmonds and heralded a period of reflection, particularly for Donny who opened a mirror shop.
+The episode was something of a setback for the Osmonds and heralded a period of reflection, particularly for Donny who opened a mirror shop.

 They didn't perform in public again for another six months and when they finally re-emerged they took a radical new direction.
 Hairdressing, they decided, was old hat.
 Whilst they were growing up Solly 'Scissors' Shapney, Colin 'Three Fingers' Phillips and indeed Snippy McAlister himself were all big stars.
 Kids looked up to them as heroes, had posters all over their bedroom walls and collected their bubble gum cards.